zaheercena/mage2train/README.md

-# Mage2 Lessons
+# Mage2 Code Katas

-List of Magento2 lessons that helps to practice essential everyday tasks.
+List of Magento2 katas that helps to practice essential everyday tasks.